Cedar Creek Site

 Plant 2 was separated from the rest of the site under a 2002 legal agreement between EPA and Mercury Marine because, at the time, the company was farther along with its Plant 2 studies.
 Both believed it was important to finalize a cleanup plan as soon as possible for this source of contamination into Cedar Creek.

-The first stage of the cleanup is winding down.
-Mercury Marine is removing PCB-contaminated concrete slabs and soil from the property.
-The company brought heavy equipment onto the site to dig up the slabs and soil which are stored on-site until they are trucked to a licensed facility for proper disposal.
+The Plant 2 site was cleaned up in 2013.
+Mercury Marine removed PCB-contaminated concrete slabs and soil from the property.
+The company brought heavy equipment onto the site to dig up the slabs and soil which were stored on-site and trucked it all to a licensed facility for proper disposal.
 The contamination came from fluids that leaked into floor drains during the manufacturing process.
-EPA expects Mercury Marine to complete this cleanup by the end of December, weather permitting.

-EPA finalized a document in March 2008 called the "record of decision" that describes the entire Plant 2 cleanup plan.
+The cleanup plan is described in a March 2008 document called the "record of decision."
 Mercury Marine is currently looking for someone to redevelop the Plant 2 site.
-A ground water cleanup plan will be outlined in another record of decision in a few years.

 EPA and Wisconsin Department of Natural Resources continue to oversee Cedar Creek and Plant 2 under the federal Superfund law.